jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ## [1] 2.1 4.2
 ```

-This is probably the most useful type of subsetting because you write the expression that creates the logical vector
+This is probably the most useful type of subsetting because you write the expression that creates the logical vector.

 ```r